ewcloud/ewc-ansible-role-data-tailor/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure pre-existing virtual machines such that they:
+* Configure pre-existing virtual machines runing RockyLinux versions 9 or 8, or Ubuntu versions 24 or 22, such that they:
   * Are able to run [EUMETSAT Data Tailor standalone](https://user.eumetsat.int/resources/user-guides/data-tailor-standalone-guide) and [EUMETSAT Data Access
   Client (EUMDAC)](https://pypi.org/project/eumdac/).